beretverde/Training-Seed/README.md

 # training-seed

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This is a SPA framework for testing with the dotREZ api.

 ## Build & development